 Interpretation à l’oeuvre, Astérides + The Darling Foundry, SCIC Friche la Belle de Mai, Marseilles, France

 Slay All Day, Remai Modern, Saskatoon

 Down To Write You This Poem Sat, Oakville Galleries, Oakville, Ontario

 We Are The People, Mary Elizabeth Dee Shaw Gallery at Weber State University, Ogden, Utah

-An accumulation - A relief for Cutting Copper, Belkin Gallery/University of British Columbia, Vancouver
+An accumulation - A relief for Cutting Copper, Morris and Helen Belkin Gallery, Vancouver

-If We Never Met, Pataka Art + Museum, Porirua, New Zealand
+If We Never Met, Pataka Art Museum + Urban Shaman, Porirua, New Zealand

 iNuit Blanche, St. John's, Newfoundland